avangogo/photo-ordering/README.md

 The output should be 3.

 ## Python version
-A python translation in the `python` directory.
+A python translation is in the `python` directory.
 It can be tested from the root of the project by:
 ```
 python3 python/main.py examples/example1
 ```